-There are a variety of ways to invest in the market, including individual stocks, mutual funds, and exchange-traded funds (ETFs).
-There are a lot of different strategies that allow you to profit under various scenarios, such as bull and bear markets.
+There are various ways to invest in the market, including individual stocks, mutual funds, and exchange-traded funds (ETFs).
+In addition, there are a lot of different strategies that allow you to profit under various scenarios, such as bull and bear markets.
 However, these are likely complex and risky.
-Most people investing in a company, industry sector, or overall market are expecting to make money from the price moving up.
+Most people investing in a company, industry sector, or overall market expect to make money from the price moving up.
 Hence, you are reliant on a host of factors, including the overall economy.

 Investing in equities, particularly an individual company, is inherently risky.
 This is particularly true in the short run.
 Those without the tolerance for short-term pain may find themselves selling at an inopportune time.

 There are also costs to trading stocks, although many brokerages are cutting fees.